transentis/bptk_py/README.md

 In order to keep your system clean, you may want to use a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/), a local copy of your Python distribution that stores all packages required and does not interfere with your system's packages.
 Following steps are required to set up the venv and and install BPTK_Py into it:
 ```
 pip install virtualenv
-virtualenv bptk_test #
+virtualenv bptk_test

 # Enter the virtual environment.
 In the beginning of your prompt you should see "(bptk_test)"
 source bptk_test/bin/activate  #  For UNIX/Linux
 bptk_test\Scripts\activate.bat # For Windows

-cd /path/to/BPTK_Py_repo
-pip install .  # Install the package
+pip install BPTK_Py

 ## If you want Jupyter Lab as well: (HIGHLY RECOMMENDED)
 pip install jupyterlab